metosin/ring-swagger-ui/README.md

 See the License for the specific language governing permissions and limitations under the License.

+### Versioning

+Follows Swagger-UI versions, except if build fix is required, then a build identifier (.e.g `-1`, starting from 1), can be appended.

 ### These scripts

 Copyright © 2014-2015 [Metosin Oy](http://www.metosin.fi)